ludologue/Juncyard/wombatified.md

 <a href="https://juncture-digital.org"><img src="https://juncture-digital.org/images/ve-button.png"></a>

 <param ve-config
-       title="World of Wombats"
+       title="The News for Marsupials"
-       author="The News for Marsupials"
+       author="I.M.A.
+Wombat"
        banner="https://iiif.juncture-digital.org/banner/?url=https://upload.wikimedia.org/wikipedia/commons/6/6e/Vombatus_ursinus_%28Wombat_in_snow%29.jpg"
-       layout="horizontal">
+       layout="vtl">

 <!-- Entities discussed throughout the essay are typically defined before the essay text and
      are thus available in all text.
 Entity identifiers (QIDs) can be found in either